-- 11.1 The school's SENCo is a qualified teacher and has achieved the National Award for Special Educational Needs Co-ordination (Postgraduate Certificate) and a Masters of Education in Supporting Learning. - 11.2 The school has eleven classes and eleven teaching assistants including 3 HLTAs.
-They are all trained to deliver a range of different interventions.
-In the last year, additional training has included: Paediatric First Aid, How to Play Well, Speech and Language Therapy, Zippy's Friends, Phonics, Trauma, Plus One, Power of Two, Precision Teaching, Autism Mark Level 1, Growth Mindset, Numicon. - 11.3 Teachers, Teaching Assistants and Mid-Day Supervisors have an ongoing cycle of CPD delivered through staff meetings, external courses and delivered at school and at other venues.
+- 11.1 The school's SENCo is a qualified teacher and has achieved the National Award for Special Educational Needs Co-ordination (Postgraduate Certificate). - 11.2 The school has eleven classes and thirteen teaching assistants including 3 HLTAs.
+They are all trained to deliver a range of different interventions - 11.3 Teachers, Teaching Assistants and Mid-Day Supervisors have an ongoing cycle of CPD delivered through staff meetings, external courses and delivered at school and at other venues.
 These take place during the school day, after school and during INSET days. - 11.4 All teachers in school are teachers of SEN. Support for staff is always available from the Inclusion Lead and headteacher as well as from other staff in the school.
 It is also available from professionals from other organisations such as Advisory Teachers and Educational Psychologists.